Overview

 Geography of the Galápagos

-The Galapagos islands are situated 600 miles from Ecuador's coastline on the South American continent.
-The archipelago comprises 13 large islands, 6 smaller ones, some islets, and has a land area of 7882 square kilometers.
-The Marine Reserve spans around 53,282 Square miles of Pacific Ocean.
+The Galápagos Islands are situated 600 miles from Ecuador's coastline on the South American continent.
+The archipelago comprises 13 large islands, 6 smaller ones, and some islets, and has a land area of 7,882 square kilometers.
+The Marine Reserve spans around 53,282 square miles of the Pacific Ocean.

 Population